Departures (2008 film): Plot

 Over time, Daigo becomes comfortable with his profession as he completes a number of assignments and experiences the gratitude of the families of the deceased.
 Though he faces social ostracism, Daigo refuses to quit, even after Mika discovers a training DVD in which he plays a corpse and leaves him to return to her parents' home in Tokyo.
 Daigo's former classmate Yamashita (Tetta Sugimoto) insists that the mortician find a more respectable line of work and, until then, avoids him and his family.

 After a few months, Mika returns and announces that she is pregnant.
 She expresses hope that Daigo will find a job of which their child can be proud.
 During the ensuing argument, Daigo receives a call for an encoffinment for Mrs Yamashita.
 Daigo prepares her body in front of both the Yamashita family and Mika, who had known the public bath owner.
 The ritual earns him the respect of all present, and Mika stops insisting that Daigo change jobs.
+At the funeral, Yamashita is permitted to witness the burning of his mother's body through a peephole on the retort and listens to a heartfelt anecdote about death told by the furnace operator.

 Sometime later, they learn of the death of Daigo's father.
 Daigo experiences renewed feelings of anger and tells the others at the NK office that he refuses to deal with his father's body.
 Feeling ashamed of having abandoned her own son long ago, Yuriko tells this to Daigo in an effort to change his mind.
 Daigo berates Yuriko and storms out before collecting himself and turning around.
 He goes with Mika to another village to see the body.
 Daigo is at first unable to recognize him, but takes offence when local funeral workers are careless with the body.
 He insists on dressing it himself, and while doing so finds a stone-letter that he had given to his father, held tight in the dead man's hands.
 The childhood memory of his father's face returns to him, and after he finishes the ceremony, Daigo gently presses the stone-letter to Mika's pregnant belly.